damanujan/php-NetatmoCameraAPI/README.md

 ## This API allow full control of your Netatmo Presence cameras
 (C) 2017, KiboOst

-This API allow you to fully control Netatmo Presence cameras settings, like notifications, monitoring, floodlight.
+This API allow you to fully control Netatmo Presence cameras settings, monitoring, floodlight (mode, intensity, records), and alerts settings.

 - No need for official Netatmo SDK or any other ressources!
 - No need for Netatmo connect application